Worcester tornado

-At approximately 4:25 pm (EST), the tornado touched down in a forest near the town of Petersham, and proceeded to move through Barre, where two people were killed.
+At approximately 4:25 p.m.
+EDT, the tornado developed in a forest near the town of Petersham and moved through Barre, where two people were killed.
 It then moved through the western suburbs of Worcester, where 11 more people were killed.
 The storm then passed through Worcester, where it destroyed Assumption College and several other buildings, killing 60.
 After striking Worcester, it killed 21 more people in the towns of Shrewsbury, Southborough, and Westborough, before dissipating over Framingham.
-According to National Weather Service estimates, over 10,000 people were left homeless as a result of the tornado.